FloPayFloPay

 Custom Buttons Styles

-Use buttonsStyles to override individual parts of the buttons layout.
-Styles are merged on top of the selected theme preset:
+Use buttonsStyles to override individual fields on top of the resolved theme bundle:

 <FloPayCheckout